| Bowness residents, Heather Moran and Jonathan Smith, survived the

 had just completed the first stage of renovations on the basement and on

 the backyard landscaping is a bit sad.
+"I think that they had put

 in the last piece of drywall in the basement at 5:30 on Thursday," says

 Heather.
 Residents of Bowness were evacuated that evening.
+The

 couple is also grateful to their company, Golder Associates, for